 Knowing how to connect cursive letters is a fundamental skill when using script fonts in Cricut Design Space.
 In this article, I’ll teach you how to adjust the spacing between letters and weld them together correctly.

 Whether you are designing wedding invitations or a wooden sign for your home, I think these simple tricks will empower you to design your own projects using script style fonts!

 So, let’s open up Design Space to a new canvas, and I’ll walk you through the tutorial step-by-step.

 Note: If you don’t already have Cricut Design Space, you can download it for free.
 You can use the program on Mac, Windows, iOS (iPhone or iPad), and Android devices.
-You will also need to register a Cricut ID, if you do not have one already.
-A Cricut ID is free, and different from membership to Cricut Access.

 Okay, let’s learn how to make your script lettering designs look polished and professional.